How to Fix 500 Internal Server Error: Advanced Troubleshooting Guide

 HTTP Error 500 – Internal Server Error and How to Fix This

-And there are quite a lot of ways to backup your website depending on what type of web hosting you are using.
-However, to help you out, let me just go ahead and share a quick guide on how to take a backup of your website on Shared Hosting.
+There are various ways to back up your website, depending on the type of web hosting you have.
+To assist you, here is a quick guide on how to back up your website on Shared Hosting.

-3. Next, you will need to click on the Download a Full Website Backup option.
+3. Click on the Download a Full Website Backup option.

-4. From the next screen, you will need to select the Home Directory option from the Backup Destination’s drop-down menu.
+4. On the next screen, select the Home Directory option from the Backup Destination drop-down menu.

-5. Also, in case if you want to get email notification when the backup gets completed.
-Simply enter your email address.
-And in case if you do not want to get an email notification, then place a tick on the “Do not send an email notification of backup completion” option.
+5. If you want to receive email notifications when the backup is complete, enter your email address.
+If not, tick the “Do not send an email notification of backup completion” option.

-6. After that, click on the Generate Backup button, and it will start creating a full backup.
+6. Click on the Generate Backup button to start creating a full backup.

-7. Once the file generating process gets completed, you will get an email notification if you have enabled it.
+7. Once the file generation process is complete, you will receive an email notification if you have enabled it.

-8. Then simply go to the /home directory of your Cpanel, and over here, you will find your backup.
-Simply download it on your computer for future use.
+8. Go to the /home directory of your cPanel to find your backup.
+Download it to your computer for future use.

-Now that you are done downloading a backup of your website, so let’s just go ahead and talk about the steps that we have to follow to fix the Internal Server Error.
+Now that you have finished downloading a backup of your website, let’s proceed to discuss the steps we need to follow to fix the Internal Server Error.

-One of the first steps that you can start with is debugging the issue.
-By doing so, you will be able to get the sense of the error.
+One of the first steps you can start with is debugging the issue.
+By doing so, you will be able to understand the nature of the error.

-And for this, you will need to check PHP logs or part of apache error logs.
-So you can get more information about the error.
+To do this, you need to check the PHP logs or the relevant section of the Apache error logs.
+This will provide you with more information about the error.

-And in case if you are unable to find the error logs there, then you should try enabling PHP error reporting by making some changes into the index.php file.
+If you are unable to find the error logs there, try enabling PHP error reporting by making some changes to the index.php file.

 ini_set(‘display_errors’, 1);